 No formal relationship at this time?
 After a 10-plus-year formal relationship, WWF has helped DMI set the stage for dairy transformation that converges perfectly with the agenda set by big tech, billionaire faux food and climate investors, World Economic Forum’s Great Reset, the back-and-forth USDA / DMI musical chairs of Tom Vilsack and the Green New Deal approach, and the billing that the UN Food Transformation Summit is the focal point of the Great Reset to meet climate goals set in the background by billionaires like Gates and his Breakthrough Ventures colleagues George Soros, Tom Steyer, Michael Bloomberg, Mark Zuckerburg, Jeff Bezos (Amazon) and others as Walmart, Bank of America, MasterCard, PepsiCo, Nestle, Unilever and others file in.

 Yes, DMI is at that table, according to staff and leadership.
 Yes, WWF helped them get to that table and helped develop the very tool to collect, track and catalog on-farm climate and environmental data.
 But, who is leading whom, and while at that table, with middle-of-the-supply-chain partnerships, who is DMI really working for?

 And while all this planning and scheming is going on at the global level, who is communicating with consumers about some of the realities?
-Are we really meeting consumers where THEY are?
-Or are we participating in a scheme to move consumers to where these entities want them to be?
+Are we really meeting consumers where they are?
+Or are we knowingly or unknowingly participating in a scheme to move consumers to where these entities want them to be?
 (See WWF strategy model above).